MarcelCaron-NOAA/verif_plotting/README.md

 Create plots from METplus output statistics

 ## DESCRIPTION:
-The user edits a py_plotting.config configuration file to define a plotting task and then executes the file to create one or more images from METplus statistics files.
+Edit a py_plotting.config configuration file to define a plotting task and then execute the configuration file to create one or more images from METplus statistics files.

 ## BEFORE YOU BEGIN:
 Make sure to set up verif_plotting if you haven't already.
 To set up,